 Degree and Program Options

-Dietrich College offers a wide range of majors and minors which provide a secondary focus to one's primary area of study.
+Dietrich College offers a wide range of majors and minors.
 In addition, there are a number of special programs which add breadth and enhance a student’s overall experience.

 Dietrich College Majors

 |Department||Name of Major (Degree Options)|

 |Institute for Politics and Strategy||International Relations and Politics (B.S.)|